Kaltsoon/nosql/material/4-mongo-python.md

 1. Create a Python program which imports the `pymongo` library
 2. Initialize a `MongoClient` object and see that the database connection works
-3. Print all the documents in one of the collections you inserted test data for in the previous section
+3. Print all the documents in one of the collections you inserted test data for in the previous section using the [find](https://www.w3schools.com/python/python_mongodb_find.asp) method
-4. Try out the other operations in the tutorial

 Execute the program after each step and see that there are no errors.